laskaux/laskaux.github.io/_posts/2019-01-06-programmed-life.md

 layout: post
 title: Rethink the Programmed Life

 excerpt: The foundation of education shouldn’t be the acquisition of professional skills, nor the so-called critical thinking and problem-solving.
-It is the formation of values—a set of underivable yet influenceable guidelines on what we appreciate and distain, and what motivates us, in the first place, to think and act. <br /><br /> I feel a bit uneasy to see the cult of progress becoming autocratic—while stimulating the most vigorous minds, it imposes the pressure of abandoning originality and long-term goals for instant success, and evokes a sense of failure to those hesitating to participate. <br />
+It is the formation of values—a set of underivable yet influenceable guidelines on what we appreciate and distain, and what motivates us, in the first place, to think and act. <br />

 tags: life
 ---